makovalab-psu/nonBKinetics/README.md

 	to automatically create .mf files for folders trueVariants, RM and joint.
 	This will create new .mf files that are filtered.

+4.	**Keep only motifs and remove the flanking regions around motifs inside their 100bp windows.**
+	This step is optional, depending on whether you plan to analyze only features or full 100bp windows.
-4.	**Keep only motifs and remove the flanking regions around motifs inside their 100bp windows.** When original motifs are bigger than 100bp, only keep the 100bp at the center of the motifs (this is only relevant for DirectRepeats).
+	`generateFeatures.py mf_file` will modify the file to only include features (Note that when original motifs are bigger than 100bp, only keep the 100bp at the center of the motifs; this is only relevant for DirectRepeats.)
-	`generateFeatures.py`

-5.  **Generates 10 random controls for each motif.** Requires generateEmptyTrack.py `generateControls.sh`
+5.  **Generates 10 random controls for each motif.**
+	`generateControls.sh folder_wit_mf files`
-	Script that generates 10 sets of control datasets.
+	Script that generates 10 sets of control datasets for the .mf files in a folder provided.
-	Input: folder with .mf files; will generate 10 sets of controls for each .mf file
 	Output: 10 folders with matching controls for all the motifs

+	Requires generateEmptyTrack.py or generateEmptyTrack_regVar.py.
+	Note that these scripts can be run independently by running:
+	`python generateEmptyTrack.py mf_file control_file output_directory` where
+	*mf_file* is the .mf file for which the control should be generated *control_file* is a large file with all the control windows (these would be regions of the genomes that do not contain non-B DNA)
+	*output_directory* is an optional parameter for the location of an output
 ##Data formatting

 **generateFeatures.py**